OmurCeran/Smart-Sportswear-design-that-can-detect-vital-parameters/README.md

-# My_Thesis
+# Smart Sportswear design that can detect vital parameters
-Smart Sportswear design that can detect vital parameters Athletes can now provide a variety of real-time data during training sessions and competitions thanks to the development of sophisticated sensors and equipment.
+Athletes can now provide a variety of real-time data during training sessions and competitions thanks to the development of sophisticated sensors and equipment.
 Electrocardiogram (ECG) signals and activity patterns are among the factors included